intel/terraform-intel-azure-postgresql-flexible-server/README.md

   <img src="./images/logo-classicblue-800px.png" alt="Intel Logo" width="250"/>
 </p>

+# Intel Cloud Optimization Modules for Terraform

-## Terraform Module Acclerated by Intel for Azure PostgreSQL Flexible Server
+## Azure PostgreSQL Flexible Server Module
 This module can be used to deploy an Intel optimized Azure PostgreSQL Flexible Server instance.

 Instance selection and configuration are included by default in the code.